Data Request FAQs

 - Analytic Enclave subscription

 - Custom Analytics Report

-The Analytic Enclave is one of four WA-APCD paid data products.
-It is a managed, cloud-based analytic environment that enables secure access to the all-payer data, added-value data augmentation services and a set of analytic tools.
+The Analytic Enclave is a managed, cloud-based analytic environment that enables secure access to the all-payer data, added-value data augmentation services and a set of analytic tools.
 The Enclave product, hosted by Amazon Web Services (AWS), is managed by the WA-APCD data vendor, Onpoint Health Data.
 Clients access the all-payer data via a dedicated, virtual private cloud.
 Each calendar quarter the most currently available three-month dataset will be added to the Enclave.

 What kind of data will be available in the Analytic Enclave?

 The Enclave product’s general characteristics include:

 - Eligibility and claims data – claimant service level data